Rebecca Staffelli

 Rebecca Staffelli (born 22 May 1998) is an Italian television presenter, radio personality and model.

 Biography

-Born in Rome in 1998, Staffelli is the daughter of Valerio Staffelli, a correspondent of Striscia la notizia, and his wife Matilde Zarcone; she has an older brother.
+Born in Milan in 1998, Staffelli is the daughter of Valerio Staffelli, a correspondent of Striscia la notizia, and his wife Matilde Zarcone; she has an older brother.

-As a teenager she moved with her family to Milan, where she went to high school.
+After living his childhood in Rome, as a teenager she moved with her family to Milan, where she went to high school.
 After obtaining her diploma, she initially decided to undertake university studies in the United States but finally chose to start working in the entertainment world.